Gravitational waves from the vacuum decay with LISA: Computation of gravitational wave spectrum

-In this work, we do not include the interaction of bubble walls with plasma.
-Thus there is no sound wave and turbulence analyzed in \cite{Caprini:2015zlo}.
-In this section, we only compare the GW spectra both from the scalar field model and that with gravity by the eLISA sensitivity, which is based on eLISA five ($C1$) and two ($C4$) years' results.
-If the spectrum from the scalar field only model can be contained in the sensitivity of eLISA, the real GW spectrum are no doubt to be observed within the sound wave and turbulence.
+{In this study, we solely focus on the contribution of the scalar field without the sound wave and turbulence.
+We compare the GW spectra both from the scalar field model and that with gravity by the LISA sensitivity.
 The bubble collisions will produce a stochastic background of GWs.
-The stochastic backgrounds are random GW signals due to the superposition of many independent uncorrelated sources that cannot be resolved individually~\cite{Hogan:1986qda}, which can be tested by the space-based interferometer eLISA.
-The sensitivity result of eLISA for a stochastic gravitational-wave background was also shown in Figure~\ref{fg:GW} by line $C1$ and line $C4$.
-The $C1$ is the configuration of the old LISA, which is based on $6$ links, $5$ million km arm length, and a duration of five years.
-Its noise level is $N2$ which can be called ``LISA Pathfinder expected".
-The $C4$ line shows the least sensitive result and it is the lowest detection threshold, which is based on $4$ links, $1$ million km arm length, and a duration of two years' observation.
-The noise level of $C4$ is $10$ times larger than that in $C1$, so it is named ``LISA Pathfinder required".
-The $C4$ can be the first result obtained from eLISA.
-In the next discussion, we can compare $C1$ (as eLISA result for five years) and $C4$ (as eLISA result for two years) with the theoretical sensitivity of the bubble collision directly.
+The stochastic backgrounds are random GW signals due to the superposition of many independent uncorrelated sources that cannot be resolved individually~\cite{Hogan:1986qda}, which can be tested by the space-based interferometer LISA.
+The sensitivity result of LISA for a stochastic gravitational-wave background was also presented in Figure~\ref{fg:GW}.
+The redline represents the sensitivity curve derived from the noise model we adopt in LISA.We consider the sensitivity of LISA with several parapmeters{\cite{Caprini:2019pxz,Robson:2018ifk}}.
+We used an observation time of 4 years with 75$\%$ efficiency, meaning that we set T = 3 years.
+In the figure, the Signal to Noise Ratio (SNR) was in fact at approximately 7, which confirms that the choice SNR $\approx$ 10 for the gravitational wave signal is feasible, as depicted by the purple line and also found in {\cite{Adams:2013qma}}.

-The comparison of results can be shown in Fig.\ref{fg:GW}.
-In this figure, the value of $\beta_{s}/H_*$ are $2$, $20$, $200$, and $2000$, respectively.
-Meanwhile, the corresponding values for cases with gravity are $0.5$, $5$, $50$, and $500$ that are the same as the relationship in Eq.\ (\ref{betasg}).
-The larger value of $\beta_{s}/H_*$ means the relatively slow first-order phase transition.
-In slower first-order phase transition, most of the vacuum energy has released into the acceleration of the bubble walls \cite{Cai:2017tmh}.
-The value of $T_*$ is 100 GeV.
-And for the $v_w$, we used the situation for $S_{\mathrm{f}}=0.2$ and $V_{\mathrm{f}}=0.00005$.
-The red line is the eLISA's five years of sensitive results, and the purple line means the sensitive result of eLISA's two years of observation.
+The comparison of results can be PRESENTED in Fig.\ref{fg:GW}.
+In this figure, the $\beta_{s}/H_*$ values are $50$, $100$, $800$, and $1500$, respectively.
+Meanwhile, the corresponding values for cases with gravity are $12.5$, $25$, $200$, and $375$, which are the same as the relationship in Eq. (\ref{betasg}).
+The larger value of $\beta_{s}/H_*$ implies the relatively slow first-order phase transition.
+In slower first-order phase transitions, most of the vacuum energy is released into the acceleration of the bubble walls \cite{Cai:2017tmh}.
+The value of $T_*$ is 100 GeV, and for $v_w$, we adopted the case for ${ {\bar \phi}_{\mathrm{f}}=0.2}$ and ${ {\bar V}_{\mathrm{f}}=0.00005}$.